 A saline solution is injected in to the amniotic fluid.
-The foetus swallows the solution and dies of acute salt poisoning.
+The fetus swallows the solution and dies of acute salt poisoning.
 The solution also causes painful burns to the child.
-Death (or as the abortionists term it - foetal demise) usually takes over an hour.
+Death (or as the abortionists term it - fetal demise) usually takes over an hour.

 This is given to the mother to bring on premature and violent contractions.
 A baby who has been subjected to this will typically be crushed to death.

 The Department of Health report that physicians are recommended (though not obliged) to inject potassium chloride in to the child's heart to ensure the baby is born dead.
 The fetus suffers an excruciatingly painful heart attack (just ask someone who has survived a heart attack how it feels).
 As it is likely that the baby will be thrashing around in agony it is some time advised that a muscle relaxant be administered to the fetus so the mother can't feel her child moving around.